openhab/openhab-docs/tutorials/getting_started/tips-and-tricks.md

 ![Developer Sidebar](images/developer-sidebar.png)

-Note that the sidebar will not come up if your display is to narrow.
+Note that the sidebar will not come up if your display is too narrow.
-It will not work on a phone nor on most tablet displays.
+It will not work on a phone nor in portait mode on most tablet displays.

-There are four tabs on the sidebar.
+There are four tabs on the sidebar, and the search field.

+### Search

+Imagine you need to find all usages of an Item in rules or pages.
+You could open all your rules and pages to check them, or just use the developer sidebar search.
+Enter your Item name, and you will see in which rules, scenes, scripts and pages that Item is used.

+The developer sidebar is checking your search query non case-intensive against the following entities:

+- Items:
+  - name
+  - label
+  - tags (requires exact match)
+  - metadata namespaces (requires exact match)
+- Rules, Scenes & Scripts:
+  - Item name & Thing UID of triggers, actions & conditions
+  - script code (e.g. Rules DSL, JavaScript, and even Blockly)
+  - script MIME types (requires exact match)
+- Pages:
+  - uid
+  - label
+  - content (widgets, tabs, charts, etc. with their configuration)

 ### Pinned Objects

 Let's say you are working on your lighting automations which involves Things, Items, and Rules.
 Instead of keeping a dozen browser tabs open and flipping between them you can pin these objects to the sidebar.
-In the search box at the top, enter a search term which can be part of an object's name, ID, label, etc.
+In the searchbox at the top, enter a search term which can be part of an object's name, ID, label, etc.

 ![search](images/developer-sidebar-search.png)